 Installing Plugins

-supports a plugin architecture, allowing you to add custom commands.
-Plugins are simply executable files that follow the naming convention kubectl-<plugin-name>
+kubectl supports a plugin architecture, allowing you to add custom commands.
+Plugins are simply executable files that follow the naming convention kubectl-<plugin-name>.

 Steps to Install a Plugin: